JulianSchoenbaechler/stk-blender/NOTES.md

   will be messed up -> meaning the output in STK will be different than in Blender
 - There is a minor bug that affects exported checklines: only the left edge of the line is considered for the height testing of the driveline
+- The 'sfx-emitter' and 'action-trigger' object type in the scene.xml file must be processed after the check structures (XML node placed after checks) otherwise lap counting will be messed up.
+It seems it has something to do with conditional scripting functions that interfere with checkline action triggers.

 Write without fear, and refactor without mercy!